Air Pollution Control Program

 The goal of Missouri's Clean Diesel Program is to improve air quality by reducing diesel emissions from on-road and off-road engines operating in the state.

-2013 Missouri Clean Diesel Program (Early School Bus Replacement Program)
+2014 Missouri Clean Diesel Program (Tugboat Engine Repower Program)

-Under the state allocated Diesel Emission Reduction Act, or DERA, funding for 2013, the Department of Natural Resources’ Air Pollution Control Program received a grant from the U.S. Environmental Protection Agency, or EPA, to fund a clean diesel program in Missouri.
+Under the state allocated Diesel Emission Reduction Act (DERA) funding for 2014, the Department of Natural Resources’ Air Pollution Control Program received a grant from the U.S. Environmental Protection Agency (EPA) to fund a clean diesel program in Missouri.

 The Selection Process